 Good scientific evidence

-5-HTP: Cerebral ataxia results from the failure of part of the brain to regulate body posture and limb movements.
-5-HTP has been observed to have benefits in some people who have difficulty standing or walking because of cerebral ataxia.
+5-HTP: Cerebellar ataxia results from the failure of part of the brain to regulate body posture and limb movements.
+5-HTP has been observed to have benefits in some people who have difficulty standing or walking because of cerebellar ataxia.
 Some research shows that 5-HTP may allow individuals with unsteady movements to stand alone without assistance, walk without aid, or improve coordination.
 Other research shows no benefit.
 Further research is needed before a conclusion can be drawn.
-5-HTP may interact with other mood altering medications such as antidepressants and anti-anxiety drugs.
+5-HTP may interact with other mood-altering medications, such as antidepressants and anti-anxiety drugs.
 Avoid 5-HTP if allergic or hypersensitive to it; signs of allergy to 5-HTP may include rash, itching or shortness of breath.
 Avoid with eosinophilia syndromes, Down's syndrome, and mitochondrial encephalomyopathy.
 Use cautiously with renal (kidney) insufficiency, HIV/AIDS- particularly HIV-1 infection, epilepsy, and/or with a history of mental disorders.
 Avoid if pregnant or breastfeeding.

 Music therapy: Music therapy has been reported to improve symptoms in people with Parkinson's disease.
-Modest improvement were seen in symptoms including motor coordination, speech intelligibility and vocal intensity, bradykinesia (slow movement), emotional functions, activities of daily living, and quality of life were seen.
+Modest improvement in symptoms including motor coordination, speech intelligibility and vocal intensity, bradykinesia (slow movement), emotional functions, activities of daily living, and quality of life were seen.
 Music therapy is generally known to be safe.

 Unclear or conflicting scientific evidence